NWAFUniyu/PPIFormer/README.md

 >testvec5Rcnn.py: This file is used for test the model.

 ### /CompareWithPioneer/PIPR_onehot/
+The files in this folder replicate the PIPR model and utilize the one-hot encoding scheme to encode amino acid sequences.
 >onehot_Rcnn.py: This file is used for training the model.
 >testonehotRcnn.py: This file is used for test the model.

 ### /CompareWithPioneer/PIPR_w2v/
+The files in this folder replicate the PIPR model and utilize the word2vec encoding scheme to encode amino acid sequences.
 >w2v_Rcnn.py: This file is used for training the model.
 >testwevRcnn.py: This file is used for test the model.